shenyu0403/BatchBuildLightUE4/README.md

  You can select the checkbox "All" to force your Swarm Agent to use more machine.

+ !!
+Don't forget to disable your hibernate option from Windows !!

 ![alt text](Ressources/ScreenBatchBuildLight.jpg)

 ## Batch File